camba1/simplifyyourlife/README.md

 To push this the node image to dockerhub, we will first need to tag it properly, based in the dockerhub account id. we can also give it a proper tag so that we can keep a history.

-- login to dockerhub, tag image and push to docker hub example:
+- login to dockerhub, tag image and push to docker hub:

 ```bash
 docker login --username <dockerUserId>